emilbratt/OTGT/Tools/docker/README.md

   |
   ├── barcode_generator/ -> Dockerfile and requirements for the Python FastAPI service generating barcodes on requests via HTTP API
   |
-  ├── cip_info/ -> main web server configs that handles all requests from outside
+  ├── cip_info/ -> configs for the main web server that users interact with
   |
   ├── db_datawarehouse/ -> Dockerfile and init script for datawarehouse database
   |